How Do I Get an Accident Report from California State Highway Patrol?

 • The party of interest.
 Check the appropriate box.

-Make sure to call the police to the scene of any accident you’re in.
+Make sure to call the officers to the scene of any accident you’re in.
 If you sustain an injury, ask the 911 operator to send paramedics too.
 Don’t allow someone to talk you out of calling 911 after an accident.
 You just don’t know whether the other party has no driver’s license or insurance, is under the influence of drugs, alcohol or both, or has an outstanding warrant for his or her arrest.
-If that person flees the scene, try and get a license number, remain at the scene and call 911 anyway.
+If that person flees the scene, try to get a license number, remain at the scene, and call 911.

 Contact A Personal Injury Lawyer Today